Buying a Used Car in Washington

 The Washingtonlemon law generally applies when a vehicle has a substantial defect that the manufacturer or dealer can't fix after a reasonable number of repair attempts, or when the vehicle has been out of service for repairs for a significant cumulative period.
 If those thresholds are met, qualifying buyers may be entitled to a refund, a comparable replacement vehicle, or other remedies.

 To file a Washington lemon law claim, document every repair visit (dates, mileage, written technician notes), keep all receipts, and notify the manufacturer in writing.
-A VIN check can also reveal whether a used vehicle has already been bought back as a lemon — a critical disclosure that not all sellers volunteer.
+A lemon check can also reveal whether a used vehicle has already been bought back as a lemon — a critical disclosure that not all sellers volunteer.

 Sales Tax on Used Vehicles in Washington